sf-wdi-24/modules/week-06-intro-ruby-on-rails/day-03/drill/readme.md

 # this condition won't occur because it's false
 ```

-The process continues, eliminating half of the elements, then comparing the target value to the value of the middle element of the remaining elements, until the target value is either found (and its position is returned), or until the entire array has been searched (and "not found", or `nil` is returned).
+The process continues, eliminating half of the elements, then comparing the target value to the value of the middle element of the remaining elements, until the target value is either found (and its position is returned), or until the entire array has been searched (and `false` is returned).

 ## Real-Life Example